wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-spotlight-series-lets-meet-kilde.md

 Getting the first customers on board has been one of the bigger challenges, enhanced by the lack of track record and COVID-driven environment.
 In this period of uncertainty, the majority of the institutional investors tend to stick with existing partners.

-Getting out there, relying on our own track record as a team, and taking through each qualified lead helped us score our first institutional customers.
+Getting out there, relying on our own track record as a team, and talking through each qualified lead helped us score our first institutional customers.

 ## The biggest mistake Kilde has made so far and what did you learn from it?

-If we could come back in time, we would start shipping our product and talking to customers earlier before we had our regulatory licensing and technology stack ready.
+If we could go back in time, we would start shipping our product and talking to customers earlier before we had our regulatory licensing and technology stack ready.
 That would allow us to correct the course earlier than we did.

 ## You can choose one to be on your board: Elon Musk, Jeff Bezos and Bill Gates.
 Who do you choose and why?